iterative/dvc.org/content/docs/command-reference/params/diff.md

 params.yaml   train.epochs   70     110
 ```

-Note, the `train.layers` parameter dissapeared because its value was not changed
+Note that the `train.layers` parameter disappeared because its value was not
-between the current version in the workspace and the defined one.
+changed between the current version in the workspace and the given one
+(`e12b167`).

 To see the difference between two specific commits, both need to be specified: